Skip to main content

 “Kunwaraniji boliye behena.”
 Sajja corrected her.

 “Kunwarani Ajabdeh Baisa.”
-She stared at the girl she had once defeated now look up at her, fearless.
+She stared at the girl she had once defeated and now looked up at her, fearless.

 “ Hum e shama kar dijiye… Hum ne apko….”